 When is something protected by copyright?

-Copyright protection generally applies automatically once an original work is created.
-In most jurisdictions it is not required to register copyrighted works.
 This means that when code is written or art is created, copyright protection automatically applies.
-This implies that even a work-in-progress is protected by copyright al long as it is sufficiently original and creative choices have been made.
+Even a work-in-progress can be protected, as long as it is sufficiently original and creative choices have been made.

 Points of attention when negotiating a video games publishing agreement

-Developers usually retain IP rights, but confirm it
+Developers usually retain IP rights – but confirm it

 Co-development can lead to co-ownership

-Some publishers co-develop games with studios.
-If the contract does not clearly allocate copyrights, the result can be co-ownership.
-Depending on the jurisdiction, this can have unintended consequences:
+Some publishers co-develop games together with studios.
+If the contract does not clearly allocate copyrights, this can result in co-ownership.

 - In some countries, commercial exploitation requires unanimous consent from all owners.